xinwenfu/VChat_TRUN/README.md

 The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
 It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic in cases where you exploit remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

 ### Information Collecting
+We want to understand the VChat.
+The most important inforamtion is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.
 1. (Optional) **Windows**: Setup Vchat.
    1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.